-Students seeking support services from WSU Vancouver on the basis of any disability may be required to provide documentation from a qualified professional to support their request for accommodations.
+Students seeking accessibility services from WSU Vancouver on the basis of any disability may be required to provide documentation from a qualified professional to support their request for accommodations.

 - To supplement information from the student regarding the impact of the disability.

 - To support and inform the development of reasonable accommodation (auxiliary aids and services) designed to facilitate equal access to university environments on a case-by-case basis.

 External documentation will vary in its relevance and value depending on the original context, credentials of the evaluator, the level of detail provided, and the comprehensiveness of the narrative.
 While all forms of third-party documentation will be accepted and retained, students are encouraged to provide documentation that supports their requested accommodations.

 For your convenience, we have provided the Disability Verification Form below, which you may give to your qualified healthcare provider to complete and submit to the Access Center.

 Third-party documentation should provide information on the barriers the student experiences in the academic environment so that appropriate accommodations can be identified.
 Documentation may include: